Onboard, pay and manage employees in the Netherlands with Deel.

 Terminations in the Netherlands can be complex.
 As a general rule you cannot unilaterally terminate an employee in the Netherlands without the permission of the Dutch Courts or the Dutch Unemployment Agency (UWV).
 In most cases it is therefore preferred to seek mutual consent to a termination in which case the governmental permission is not required.

-- Up to 5 years of employment - 1 month's notice
+- Less than 5 years of service: 1 month’s notice

 Severance for Employees